avinash201199/Free-courses-with-Certificates/README.md

 <br>The Fundamentals of Digital Marketing<br>
 Website-https://learndigital.withgoogle.com/digitalgarage/course/digital-marketing<br>
 <br>
 Master the basics of digital marketing with our free course accredited by Interactive Advertising Bureau Europe and The Open University.
-There are 26 modules to explore, all created by Google trainers, packed full of practical exercises and real-world examples to help you turn knowledge into action.
+There are 26 modules to explore, all created by Google trainers, and packed full of practical exercises and real-world examples to help you turn knowledge into action.
 <br>
 <br>
 Great Learning Academy- Introduction to Digital Marketing<br>